y-crdt/yswift/README.md

-# y-uniffi
+# YSwift

+This library builds on top of [Yrs](https://github.com/y-crdt/y-crdt) to provide Swift language bindings that seamlessly interoperate with other Yjs implementations.

 **This repository is WIP (Work In Progress)**

-This project provides [yrs](https://github.com/y-crdt/y-crdt) bindings Swift using [UniFFI](https://github.com/mozilla/uniffi-rs/).

-`lib/` contains Rust library that wraps `yrs` crate and `udl` (UniFFI-specific interface definition file), which is required to generate Kotlin & Swift bindings.
+Not all features and capabilities from Yrs or Yjs are exposed at this time.
+We plan to add them as the library evolves.

+The repository includes two swift packages:

+`yniffiFFI` a static binary packaged as an XCFramework in the `lib` directory, built with the Rust compiler and overlaid using [UniFFI](https://github.com/mozilla/uniffi-rs/).
+`YSwift` which is an overlay to provide more idiomatic Swift language operations.

+To build the package from source, you need both Rust and XCode installed.
+The GitHub releases should include versioned links to the `yniffiFFI`.
+Development releases expect that you will build you own local copy using `./scripts/build-xcframework.sh`.

 ## Decision log

-We maintain a [decision log](https://github.com/y-crdt/y-uniffi/blob/main/docs/decisions.md).
+This project maintains a [decision log](./DevLog.md).
 Please consult it in case there is some ambiguity in terms of why certain implementation details look as they are.

 ## License